 When you’re picking headphones for your workout, you want to find options that have good battery life, good sound quality, and intuitive controls.

-We’ve put together a list of our top headphones based on their sound quality, comfort, durability, and other important factors.
+We’ve put together a list of our best wireless over the ear headphones for working out based on their sound quality, comfort, durability, and other important factors.

 Some even have customizable sound profiles, affording you the ultimate listening experience.

 Best Over The Ear Wireless Headphones For Working Out (GYM, Running)

 |#1.
 Sennheiser PXC 550|

 Our Best Pick